7

 RELATED: The 13 Australian women set for the Madness of March in 2025

-There are 33 teams that are a virtual lock to play in the world famous 68-team college basketball tournament with 35 teams still fighting for an invitation.
+There were 68 teams locked in to play in the world famous 68-team college basketball tournament.

 Fifteen Australians competed in the 2024 tournament.

-There are 54 Australian men playing NCAA basketball at in 2024-25 in the United States.
+There were 54 Australian men playing NCAA basketball at in 2024-25 in the United States.

 Sydney-born Tyrese Proctor #5 of the Duke Blue Devils shoots over Taine Murray #10 of the Virginia Cavaliers in the first half during a game at John Paul Jones Arena on February 17, 2025 in Charlottesville, Virginia.
 Photo: Ryan M. Kelly/Getty Images